bllaude/breylaude.github.io/src/posts/frugality-isnt-a-moral-compass.md

 But the moment you do that, you’re read a certain way.
 Not based on your actions.
 Not based on how you treat people.
 But based on how you look.

-## Don't confuse humility with being frugality
+## Don't confuse humility with frugality
 This is where everything goes to shit.

 People confuse humility with frugality.
 And they confuse frugality with virtue.
 They’ve tied them together like some fucked-up logic that makes no sense.